faketechlabsberlin/My-Sports/README.md

 The third script, stats.py, lets you visualize the distribution of male and female fake users generated as well as their respective height and weight.

+Reco.py generates recommandations of best active games.
+It works by generating a matrix with a row for each user and the best available active game in each columns.
+Please note that this last script is not complete yet.

 ### Technologies Used

 The technologies implemented in this project include Figma, Express, Node, Python, React, Redux, MongoDB, Nodemailer, Socket.io, PassportJS, Axios, MomentJs, Bootstrap, and SCSS.